EUROTUNNEL (CHUNNEL).

 Worthing.
 This small city sits on the water with a lovely promenade, cobble beach, and pier.
 A wind farm sits discreetly a few km offshore – I counted about 160 turbines.

-The few kilometers between Worthing and Brighton follow close to the coast going through one continuous town.
+The few kilometres between Worthing and Brighton follow close to the coast going through one continuous town.
 A long narrow island offshore is covered with unsightly industry and then is replaced by a row of hundreds of small green sheds at the back of the beach – these are the English version of beach houses.

 They remind me of the “holiday or caravan parks” also very common throughout the British Isles, rows of unsightly rectangular mobile homes in treeless spaces.
 I guess this is what you get with a lot of people, not much room and everyone wants a holiday home at a reasonable price – but both can only be described as ugly.

-(pop 275,000)
+BRIGHTON (pop 275,000)

-This coastal city has a hedonistic vibe as Britain’s most colourful and outrageous city: raves on the beach, mods, and rockers in bank-holiday fisticuffs, the UK’s biggest gay scene, and the Channel’s best clubbing.
+This coastal city has a hedonistic vibe as Britain’s most colourful and outrageous city: raves on the beach, mods, and rockers in bank holiday fisticuffs, the UK’s biggest gay scene, and the Channel’s best clubbing.
 This is another great sweep of cobble beach with a promenade fronting rows of hotels.

 British Airways i360.
 Brighton’s newest attraction opened in 2016 as the world’s most slender tower, a brutal 162m column of reinforced steel and concrete that rises from the seafront where the burned-out West Pier used to make landfall.
 The 72-ton, 200-passenger pod is a huge glass ‘doughnut’ that takes passengers 138m above the city for spectacular vistas of the Sussex coast – 30 minutes to ascend and then return to the bottom making it one of the slowest midway rides in the world. £16.50, £14.85 if bought in advance online at www.britishairwaysi360.com or call 03337 720 360.

 Royal Pavilion.
-The city’s must-see attraction was the glittering party-pad and palace of Prince George and King George IV.
+The city’s must-see attraction was the glittering party pad and palace of Prince George and King George IV.
 Built between 1815-23, George became king in 1820 and died in 1830.
 All onion domes, false turrets, chimneys, and two conical roofs, it’s one of England’s most opulent buildings and an apt symbol of Brighton’s decadence.

 The interior is a strange Chinese motif; some parts stand out amid the riot of decoration: the dragon-themed banqueting hall, dragons and snakes writhing in the music room with its domed ceiling of 26,000 gold scales, a kitchen with automatic spits and hot tables, and the recently opened saloon (the original silver and white wall covering is now platinum leaf, silk panels, restored cabinets and reproduced circular carpet).